suijingfeng/vkOpenArena/README.md

 ## Too dark ?
 How to turn the brightness of the drawing window ?

-* r\_brightness and r\_gamma, both value can be float, large number with make the image more brighter.
+r\_brightness and r\_gamma, both value can be float, larger number make the image more brighter.
 You must restart the game after change it.

-r\_gamma nonlinearly calibrate the image before it is uploaded to GPU, r\_brightness turn the intensity/brightness of the lightmap, this don't influence UI brightness, as it intended only for lightmap.
+r\_gamma nonlinearly calibrate the image before it is uploaded to GPU.

+r\_brightness turn the intensity/brightness of the lightmap, this don't influence UI brightness, as it intended only for lightmap.

 ```
-# l
 $ \r_gamma 1.2
 $ \r_brightness 2.0
 $ \vid_restart